Vresse-sur-Semois The Little Switzerland of Namur

 Also in Alle

-🇫🇷 Bohan: The Gateway to France
+🇫🇷 : The Gateway to France

-Last Belgian village before the French border, Bohan is nestled in a wild natural setting.
+The last Belgian village before the French border, Bohan is nestled in a wild natural setting.

 Points of Interest